Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Unfortunately, this loop isn’t equivalent to the original.
-When `i` is equal to 0, the original loop doesn’t increment `n`, but the new loop does.
+Unfortunately, this loop isn't equivalent to the original.
+When `i` is equal to 0, the original loop doesn't increment `n`, but the new loop does.

 </div>
 <!-- END: div -->